 They're also competing for the term XUV.

-Toyota will win the model, and will have to pay 10,000 rupees.
+Toyota will win the auction in the standard model, or first prize model, and will have to pay 10,000 rupees.

-Although Toyota could have gotten it for 31 rupees, it had to overpay because has to pay one rupee more than the second highest bidder, auction.
+Although Toyota could have gotten it for 31 rupees, it had to overpay because it assumed the keyword XUV would be expensive, whereas in the second prize model, or the wickery model, Toyota only has to pay one rupee more than the second highest bidder, which in this case is startup, even though it still wins the auction.

 As a result, Toyota will just have to pay 31 rupees.